-Natasha earns respect with a wide array of skills: designer, illustrator, web developer, writer, editor, tough debater.
+Natasha earns respect with a wide array of skills: designer, illustrator, web developer, writer, editor.
 Her award-winning writing is published in anthologies and literary journals.
-She founded and sold two online businesses, gained acceptance into an accelerator program, and was nominated for an entrepreneur of the year award, so she’s full of ideas to improve client operations.
+She founded and sold two online businesses, gained acceptance into an accelerator program, and was nominated for an entrepreneur of the year award; she’s full of ideas to improve client operations.
 She’s hard to categorize.

 Nicole’s an SEO expert, honing her skills in the blogosphere, digital agencies, and the automotive industry for the past seven years, helping Fortune 50 companies dominate in search results.
 She’s a frequent speaker at conferences and events on topics relevant to every company with a digital presence.
 Nicole’s jet-setting and her compendium of pop culture knowledge make her someone you want on your pub trivia team.

 Alex is a problem solver, finding satisfaction in helping people.
 His deep interest in technology and passion for art led him to a degree in design.
 After working on a variety of design projects, Alex focused on UX/UI design to focus on the intersection of design and psychology.
 His 6+ years of technical support experience helps inform his understanding of how people interact with technology online.
 He’s also the mellowest fellow around.